GemeenteNijmegen/os-remote-sensing/README.md

 Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
-You may either use your own aerial photo (must included infrared-band) or extract the region from the main (119GB) aerail photo of the Netherlands.
+You may either use your own aerial photo (must included infrared-band) or extract the region from the main aerial photo of the Netherlands*.
 You may use ecw as file-format.
 Please verify and adjust settings in 'start.py'

 Run the procedure via 'start.py'

+*)
+https://datasciencevng.nl/s/ztnYabpulASJakHR (119GB), photo 2020 (early summer)

 ## Requirements
 Hardware : CPU I7, RAM 16GB (or similar)